Eco-Compute/eco-compute.io/content/english/helpers.md

 We can’t cover costs.

 ### I have accessibility requirements.
-Tell us in the form – we’ll make it work.
+Tell us – we’ll make it work.

 ---

 <!-- ─────────────────────── Code of Conduct ────────────────────── -->
 ## Code of Conduct

-All Angels are expected to follow the [EcoCompute Code of Conduct](/code-of-conduct).
+All Angels are expected to follow the [ecoCompute Code of Conduct](/code-of-conduct).
 Harassment or discrimination of any kind will not be tolerated.

 ---